The New England Journal of Medicine September 25, 2014

 Multicenter, multinational

-Intervention Mepolizumab (75 mg IV or 100 mg SC) administered every 4 weeks.
+Intervention Mepolizumab 75 mg intravenously (IV) or 100 mg subcutaneously (SC) every 4 weeks.

-Comparator Placebo administered every 4 weeks (double-dummy design).
+Comparator Placebo administered intravenously or subcutaneously every 4 weeks.

 Study Limitations